Never Gonna Give You Up: Legacy

 In 2014, Matt Dunn of WhatCulture ranked the song at number one in his "15 unforgettable Stock Aitken Waterman singles" list.
 Time Out listed "Never Gonna Give You Up" at number 33 in their "The 50 Best '80s Songs" list in 2018, adding, "Those synthesized strings, that thumping boots-and-pants beat, Astley's weirdly robust croon and his romantic-wooing-as-used-car-salesman pitch ('You wouldn't get this from any other guy')… It all adds up to three-and-a-half of the most effervescent minutes in the '80s canon."
 In April 2020, The Guardian ranked it at number 44 in their list of "The 100 Greatest UK No 1s".
 Classic Pop ranked the song number four in their list of "Top 40 Stock Aitken Waterman Songs" in 2021.
 In October 2023, Billboard magazine ranked "Never Gonna Give You Up" number 244 in their list of "500 Best Pop Songs of All Time".
 In 2023, Alexis Petridis of The Guardian listed the song at number two in his "Stock Aitken Waterman's 20 greatest songs – ranked!", describing it "a brilliantly written song".
+In 2025, Thomas Edward of Smooth Radio ranked the song number two in his list of "Stock Aitken Waterman's 15 greatest songs, ranked", and number one in his list of "Rick Astley's 10 greatest songs, ever".

 Rickrolling

+A screenshot of the music video for the song on YouTube in 2009.
+People use the music video to Rickroll others.

 "Never Gonna Give You Up" is the subject of an Internet meme known as "rickrolling" involving misleading links (commonly shortened URLs) redirecting to the song's music video.
 Started by users on 4chan, the practice had by May 2007 achieved notoriety on the Internet.
 It increased in popularity after its use as a 2008 April Fools' Day joke by various media companies and websites—including YouTube, which rickrolled all of its featured videos on that day—allowing people to easily rickroll their friends' devices.
 "I think it's just one of those odd things where something gets picked up and people run with it", Astley told the Los Angeles Times in late March 2008.
 "That's what's brilliant about the Internet."

 Astley appeared in the 2008 Macy's Thanksgiving Day Parade, interrupting a song performed by those on a float promoting the Cartoon Network programme Foster's Home for Imaginary Friends with a lipsynched performance of "Never Gonna Give You Up".
 There were reports that despite the video garnering millions of hits on YouTube, Astley earned almost no money from the online phenomenon, receiving only $12 in royalties from YouTube for his performance share as of August 2010.
 In 2016, Astley said he never bothered to figure out how much money he earned from YouTube and said that he had also been paid "a chunk of money" by Virgin to appear in a commercial and for his appearance at the Macy's Thanksgiving Parade.